anselm/social-knowledge-service/README.md

 ### Environment Configuration

-Copy `.env.example` to `.env` - please refer to this document for the variables.
+Copy `.env.example` to `.env` - please refer to document for details.

 ### Running the Application